brooksandrew/postman_problems/README.rst

 Both examples are added as entry points and pre-configured arguments, so they can be executed with the single commands below.

 Note, the visualization step will write a GIF and a series of PNGs to your filesystem.
-The paths are locked into the *postman_problems/examples/[example_name]/output/*, so they should not be capable of writing rogue files on your machine.
+The paths are locked into *postman_problems/examples/[example_name]/output/*, so they should not be capable of writing rogue files on your machine.

 An expected exception will be thrown if you don't have the visualization dependencies.
-But no worries, the output is prepackaged into `/examples` and embedded below.
+But no worries, the output is prepackaged into ``/examples`` and embedded below.

 Files produced: